Vienna, sometime before midnight.

 No longer run by the booming, vast, long-haired, prodigiously stomached, prodigiously randy figure of Hans.

-Hans, who would stand imposingly in front of the huge oil painting of himself at the foot of the stairs – the painting depicted Hans as a Germanic emperor, sat, helmeted, with spear and shield, on his horse – as he took the regular complaints about the terrible clanging pipes in the rooms and the beds that would collapse in the night.
+Hans, who would stand imposingly in front of the huge oil painting of himself at the foot of the stairs – the painting depicting Hans as a Germanic emperor, sat, helmeted, with spear and shield, on his horse – as he took the regular complaints about the terrible clanging pipes in the rooms and the beds that would collapse in the night.

 Now it was neat and refurbished and dull.
 And full.

 The incredible Pension Mozart – where I’d had digs during many wretched teaching contracts in the city – was closed.
 No chance to meet again the faded opera singer owner, full of sad yearning nostalgia for her old days in the Vienna Konzerthaus, with her resident parrot given free reign of the place, pictures and clutter and tables made of old sarcophagus and oriental lamps and warped junk and plants hanging over everything.

 We tried the grand Hotel Bristol, we tried private, tiny, advertised flats.
 Nothing.